-Each idea is represented by a “pin” that is made of an image, a description, and a link back to the original source of the image online.
+Each idea is represented by a “pin” that is made of an image, a description, and a link back to the source of the image online.
 When someone clicks a Pin’s URL, they can find out more about the idea and act on it if they choose.

-Pins come from all over the web, and are brought to people by a mix of personal and business accounts.
+Pins come from all over the web and are brought to people by a mix of personal and business accounts.
 People can Pin anything they want from any website they visit using browser extensions and the “Save” button.

 When someone comes to your site from Pinterest, they may join your email list, purchase your products or services, or inquire about how to work with you.
-Ultimately, Pinterest can support your off-page SEO efforts much like Facebook can.
+Ultimately, Pinterest can support your off-page SEO efforts much as Facebook can.
 We’ll get more into the details of how that works in the final part of our series.

 Are you interested to see how Pinterest can work for your business?
 Pinterest marketing options are vast and give you lots of room for creativity.
 If you want help with your next campaign, get in touch today!
-Or book a meeting directly with our CEO Garry Grant just click the following link to Schedule a call with Garry.
+Or book a meeting directly with our CEO Garry Grant; click the following link to Schedule a call with Garry.